 The Art, Architecture & Engineering Library provides publicly-accessible printers in the Duderstadt Center that can be accessed by logging into a Library computer.
 The method of payment for impressions is determined by how you log into the Library computer:

 - U-M Login: U-M authenticated users are charged against their ITS Standard Computing Services, as described above.

 - Guest login: Print jobs are directed to the printer, and a copy card must be used to purchase impressions.
 This is the same copy card used for the copiers and microform printers throughout the Library system.
 The cost is $0.06 per impression.

 Reporting Problems: If you experience any problems using a Library printer in the Duderstadt Center, contact the Library Reference Desk on the second floor.
 If it is closed, you may instead send email to firstname.lastname@example.org.

 GroundWorks, a facility of the DMC, offers printing for large-format, color academic posters, such as those for class presentations or professional conferences.
 Users of this service work with GroundWorks consultants to review images and complete the printing process.
 For more information on using this service, including costs, visit the Poster Shop website.

 3D Printing in the UM3D Lab

-The University of Michigan 3D Lab, also a member of the DMC, has a printer used for "Rapid Prototyping."
+The Duderstadt Center's Fabrication Studio Lab, also a part of the DMC, has 3D printers that can be used for "Rapid Prototyping."
 This system allows you to take a design, digital sculpture, or almost any other 3D computer model and create a physical prototype of it.
-The 3D printing process can build objects of any complexity and may be used to produce tangible forms of mechanical parts, architectural designs, art work, etc. Visit the U-M 3D Lab for information on using this service.
+The 3D printing process can build objects of any complexity and may be used to produce tangible forms of mechanical parts, architectural designs, art work, etc. Learn more about the different 3D printers and services available in the Fabrication Studio.